 Jenny and Rebecca both play tenor ukuleles with low G tuning.

-The biggest ukulele of all is the baritone.
+Finally, the biggest ukulele of all is the baritone.
 It measures about 30 inches, almost the size of the guitar.
 It also sounds like a classical nylon stringed guitar due to its deep tone.
-The baritone ukulele has the longest scale with the widest fret spacing making it ideal for finger-picking.
+In addition, the baritone ukulele has the longest scale with the widest fret spacing hence making it ideal for finger-picking.

-The baritone is tuned to DGBE, similar to the 4 highest strings of the guitar.While this quality makes it easier for guitar players, it probably explains why this ukulele size is least popular.
+The baritone tuning is DGBE, similar to the 4 highest strings of the guitar.While this quality makes it easier for guitar players, it probably explains why this ukulele size is least popular.

 Check out the video to hear the different ukulele sizes in action.
 And why not subscribe to our YouTube channel for more ukulele videos?